Phone: (519) 253-3000 ext 3813

 Dou, G. X., Ma, S. M., Zhou, G., & Shang, Z. P. (1997).
 Reference book for physics teachers in vocational high schools (Vol. 1).
 Beijing: People's Education Press.

-Wang, P., & Zhou, G. (in press).
-A study of Chinese international students’ dropout from a pre-university English language improvement program: acculturation experiences and challenges.
-McGill Journal of Education.
+Wang, P., & Zhou, G. (2021).
+A study of Chinese international students’ dropout from a pre-university English language improvement program: Acculturation experiences and challenges.
+McGill Journal of Education, 56(1), 52-70.

 Zhang, G., Li, Y., Zhou, G., & Ho, S. (2021).
 A comparative study of pre-service science teachers’ view of nature of science between China and Canada.
 Online first, ECNU Review of Education.